tomaka/hlua/README.md

 ## rust-hl-lua

 This library is a high-level binding for Lua 5.2.
-You don't have access to the Lua stack, all you can do is read and write variables.
+You don't have access to the Lua stack, all you can do is read/write variables (including callbacks) and execute Lua code.

 [![Build Status](https://travis-ci.org/Tomaka17/rust-hl-lua.svg?branch=master)](https://travis-ci.org/Tomaka17/rust-hl-lua)

 *Important*: the library is a bit broken for the moment because of a bug in the rust compiler (see https://github.com/mozilla/rust/issues/13853 and https://github.com/mozilla/rust/issues/14889).
 The library should be working but things pushed on the Lua stack are not popped.
-I don't really know whether this is simply a memory leak or if it can cause crashed.
+I don't really know whether this is simply a memory leak or if it can cause crashes.

 ### How to install it?